Skip to main content

 • Email analytics

 💡 Tip: Keep your contact lists up to date by removing churned users from mailing lists and removing invalid email addresses before syncing them into Vitally.
 There are paid list validation services available if manual cleanup isn't feasible.
-Our recommendation, talk to your marketing team on best email practices!
+Our recommendation is to talk to your marketing team about best email practices!

 How to Set Up Vitally Email Service